pun1sh3rx0/rtv33/Case02/README.md

 ⚙️ Execution and Processes

 Which process did the attacker use to execute the malware?
-Is there any security tool process running? \n
+Is there any security tool process running?

 📝 Registry (Registry Autostart Entries)